 - The survey email

 What is eCommerce email marketing?

-Before introducing the eight different email marketing campaigns, it’s essential to cover what eCommerce email marketing is.
+Before introducing the eight different email marketing campaigns to increase ROI, it’s essential to cover what eCommerce email marketing is.

 eCommerce email marketing involves employing specific email marketing tactics in your messages to build relationships and generate sales.